“truly gifted and supremely able”

 - Re Paradise Bet Limited (minority shareholder’s petition; requirements for an effective O’Neill v Phillips offer);

 - Re Transocean Equipment Manufacturing and Trading Ltd (directors’ duties; pooling scheme of arrangement between companies in liquidation; fraudulent trading);

 - Flüshöh GmbH & Co KG v Ford Motor Company (insolvency set-off);

 - Re Yates (transactions defrauding creditors);

-- Joint Liquidators of BCCI v Bank of America (multi $billion fraudulent trading claim);
+- Joint Liquidators of BCCI v Bank of America (multi US$billion fraudulent trading claim);

 - Republic of Pakistan v Zardari and others (tracing);